How Purchasing Long Term Care Insurance Can Help Medicaid Beneficiaries Protect their Homes & Assets

 • The state in which a senior resides must have a Partnership Program.

 • The senior must purchase a partnership-qualified policy from a private insurance company.
 The insurance company and long-term care policy must be approved by the state Partnership Program in which the purchaser resides.
-To be clear, if a senior purchases a non-partnership long-term care insurance policy, they will have insurance coverage, but there will be no Medicaid asset protection / Medicaid Estate Recovery protection should the need for long-term care Medicaid arise.
+If one purchases a non-partnership long-term care insurance policy, they will have insurance coverage, but there will be no Medicaid asset protection / Medicaid Estate Recovery protection should the need for long-term care Medicaid arise.

 • The senior must be in reasonably good health.
 Otherwise, insurance coverage will likely be denied.